mh-mukul/quadsearch/README.md

-# QuadSearch - Semantic Search Engine
+# QuadSearch - Document Processing & Semantic Search Engine

 ### Summary

-QuadSearch is a semantic search engine built using FastAPI and Qdrant.
-It provides a simple and efficient way to perform vector-based searches on large datasets.
-The application is designed to be easily extensible and customizable, allowing developers to build their own search applications on top of it.
+QuadSearch is a document processing, parsing & semantic search engine built using FastAPI, Docling and Qdrant.
+It provides a simple and efficient way to process documents and perform vector-based searches on large datasets.
+The application is designed to be easily extensible and customizable, allowing developers to build their own gen AI-powered applications on top of it.

 Key features:

+- Document processing and parsing using Docling
 - Vector search using Qdrant
 - Database integration with SQLAlchemy
 - Database migrations with Alembic